Discord-Lists/botlist/readme.md

 `Originaly made by Discord Lists` and lastly
 `Modified verison of Discord Lists`

+## Setup:
+**To setup follow the directions below**
+- Open up your terminal/favorite code editor and clone the repo, `git clone https://github.com/Discord-Lists/botlist`
+- Change the values in `.sample.env`
+- After setting values in `sample.env` rename it to just .env
+- Run the code! (`npm start`)

 # Discord Lists V6:

 We are glad to announce the release of V6 for Discord Lists!
 Make sure to read the wiki for setup instructions.